Faq

 How Much is the Meat and Taxidermy Processing?

-Plan on $200 – $400 for meat processing and shipping and $250 – $1,000 for mounts and taxidermy.
+Plan on $200 – $400 for meat processing.

 What About Cell Services?